 Hydrogen chloride ionizes in water to give hydrogen (H+).

-Depending on the number of protons the acid gives, it can be classified as mono, di, tribasic acid.
+Depending on the number of protons the acid gives, it can be classified as mono, di, or tribasic acid.

-Monobasic acids: HCl, Nitric acid, acetic acid
+Monobasic acids: HCl, nitric acid, acetic acid

 Dibasic acids: Sulphuric acid, phosphorous acid

-Tribasic acids: phosphoric acid
+Tribasic acids: Phosphoric acid

 Base